Uruguay issues travel warning against Albuquerque, Detroit

 Albuquerque has garnered national attention in recent years over its high auto theft rates and violent shootings.

+Albuquerque spokesman Matt Ross said it was absurd for Albuquerque to be cited.

-Venezuela’s Foreign Ministry also issued a statement suggesting its citizens “postpone travel” to the U.S. in light of “violence and indiscriminate hate crimes.”
+Venezuela’s Foreign Ministry also issued a statement suggesting its citizens “postpone travel” to the U.S. in light of “hate crimes.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.